-The toll bridge joining Moorhead and Fargo's north side is the only privately owned bridge on the Red River.
+The former toll bridge joining Moorhead and Fargo's north side was the only privately owned bridge on the Red River up until 2015.
+It is now publicly owned by the City of Moorhead.
 The span was completed by The Bridge Company in 1988 at a cost of \$1.9 million.
 It was the first privately funded toll bridge built in the United States since 1948.
 The toll bridge is designed as a floodable structure, with removable lights and toll booth.
-Incidentally, the toll is 75 cents per vehicle.
-Pedestrians and bicycles cross for free.
+Incidentally, the toll was 75 cents per vehicle.
+Pedestrians and bicycles crossed for free.